Understanding Ramadan

 The Night of Power: Laylat al-Qadr

 One of the most spiritually significant events during the month of Ramadan is Laylat al-Qadr, known as the Night of Power or the Night of Decree.
-This auspicious night is believed to occur on one of the odd-numbered nights in the last ten days of Ramadan.
+This auspicious night is believed to occur on one of the odd nights in the last ten nights of Ramadan.
 It is most commonly expected on the 27th night, although the exact date is not definitively known.

 Laylat al-Qadr holds immense importance for Muslims as it commemorates the night when the first verses of the Quran were revealed to the Prophet Muhammad by Allah (the Arabic word for God) through the angel Gabriel.